calkan27/Pruning-filters-for-efficient-convnets-online/README.md

 ## Improvements Over Prior Work
-The code improves upon the earlier "PRUNING FILTERS FOR EFFICIENT CONVNETS" by introducing an online clustering approach during training, which dynamically clusters filters based on their feature similarities rather than just pruning based on magnitude or other static measures.
+The code improves upon the earlier "Pruning Filters for Efficient ConvNets" by introducing an online clustering approach during training, which dynamically clusters filters based on their feature similarities rather than just pruning based on magnitude or other static measures.
 This method aims to maintain or even enhance model accuracy by ensuring that only redundant filters that contribute minimally to the output accuracy are pruned.
 Moreover, instead of just focusing on the final layer or fully connected layers, this method evaluates and prunes across multiple layers of the network which can lead to significant computational savings without a drop in performance.